thosgood/this-weeks-finds/markdown/201-250/week201.md

 field $K$, and worked out the group $\mathrm{Gal}(K/k)$ consisting of all automorphisms of $K$ that fix everything in $k$.

-But here's the big secret: this has NOTHING TO DO WITH FIELDS!
+But here's the big secret: this has **nothing to do with fields**!
 It works for ANY sort of mathematical gadget!
 If you've got a little gadget $k$ sitting in a big gadget $K$, you get a "Galois group" $\mathrm{Gal}(K/k)$ consisting of symmetries of the big gadget that fix everything in the